The Last Ice Area

 RACER: a new way to plan ahead

-Learn how RACER helps us respond to Arctic issues fast.
+Learn how RACER helps us respond to Arctic issues fast (links to WWF International).

 Mapping holes in the iceWe need to know where sea ice is absent, just as much as where it remains.
 That’s why WWF is supporting a project to map the locations of polynyas across the Canadian Arctic, updating dated information.
 Polynyas are areas of persistent open water dotted across the Arctic.
 They’re a critical habitat for marine mammals and seabirds, but polynya maps are out of date.
 The new map is being created using satellite imagery to both locate and learn more about these polynyas.
 The results will help us better understand the resilience of polynyas in the face of climate change and the potential impact on the species that depend on them.